 How to Get Started

-If you're interested in learning more about FIU's Master of Science in Logistics and Supply Chain Management, attend an information session.
+If you're interested in learning more about our Master of Science in Logistics and Supply Chain Management, click here to learn more.